lucasherediadv/diceware_passphrase_generator/README.md

 ## Why use the diceware method?

-The Diceware method is a great way to generate strong and memorable passphrases because it relies on true randomness.
+The Diceware method is a great way to generate passphrases because it relies on true randomness.
 Unlike passwords that are based on personal information or common words, Diceware passphrases are truly random and therefore much harder to crack.

 ## How to use the program